 Many insurance companies will usually cover sealants up to a certain age limit.
 We can help you determine if you or your child has sealant coverage.
 Sealants will typically last for several years before they may need to be reapplied.
 Even if you are past the age limit for coverage, you may want to consider paying out of pocket to have them reapplied.
-As they say an ounce of prevention is worth a pound of cure!
-Paying for a sealants, even out of pocket, is much cheaper than the cost of having a filling because a cavity got in those grooves and destroyed tooth structure
+As they say, an ounce of prevention is worth a pound of cure!
+Paying for sealants, even out of pocket, is much cheaper than the cost of having a filling because a cavity got in those grooves and destroyed the tooth structure

 Mouth Healthy by ADA